 We planned to leave on Friday morning, but the frothy water caused by a 20 knot southerly and an opposing 12-foot tide in Malaspina Stait sent Greywolf scurrying back to the dock.

-community May Day Celebration.
+Saturday morning brought kids and parents out for a fishing derby for the community May Day Celebration.
 The last Saturday in April is April Tools Day.

 The Rona Hardware store delivers wood and tools to registered teams of